-In our globalized world, the division of labor in the value chains makes work processes efficient, but often also opaque.
+In our globalized world, the division of labor in the value chain makes workflows efficient, but often also less transparent.

 Aware of the fact that there is a need for action and that we're all in this together, several companies in the textile industry and many organizations from civil society, science and research have joined forces to develop the Higg Index under the auspices of the Sustainable Apparel Coalition.

 The Higg Index is a modular, web-based approach for measuring the sustainability of sporting, outdoor and fashion apparel and footwear.
 Currently, it is a purely voluntary tool that’s being tested within the industry.

 We have worked hard to ensure that the Higg Index is compatible with the requirements of the Alliance for Sustainable Textiles.
 With success: The operating bodies of both standards are now coordinating their content.
 This means we can work towards the same goals and it prevents having to adhere to more and more incompatible standards.

 VAUDE was actively involved in the development of this index.
 As a founding member of the EOG Eco Sustainability Working Group, we were already closely involved in the predecessor of the Higg Index, the "Eco Index" developed by the Outdoor Industry Association OIA in the USA and the European Outdoor Group (EOG) in Europe.

 Many of our suppliers already work with the Higg Index database.
 This enables us to identify where they stand in comparison to the industry, where our common needs for action lie in the supply chain and what successful examples of improvements exist.